NAFDAC Tasks Bakers On Basic Food Hygiene Practice | Leadership Newspaper

 NAFDAC Tasks Bakers On Basic Food Hygiene Practice

-The DG, who was represented by the FCT Director, NAFDAC, Mrs. Clementina Anyakkora, said the workshop was organised to make bread bakers understand food safety pattern that must be adhered to in order to increase consumers’ confidence.
+The DG, who was represented by the FCT director of NAFDAC, Mrs Clementina Anyakkora, said the workshop was organised to make bread bakers understand food safety pattern that must be adhered to, in order to increase consumers confidence.

-Decrying the rate of non-adherence to guidelines, she said “we find out that after obtaining the registration, some of these bakers do not maintain good hygiene practice.
-This has made it necessary for the agency to collaborate with relevant agencies through workshop and grassroots sensitisation to ensure improved compliance with good hygiene practice.”
+Decrying the rate of non-adherence to guidelines, she said, “we find out that after obtaining the registration, some of these bakers do not maintain good hygiene practice.
+This has made it necessary for the agency to collaborate with relevant agencies through workshop and grassroot sensitisation to ensure improved compliance with good hygiene practice.”

 “It is expected that all regulatory interventions are employed to ensure that bakeries produce safe bread for consumption.”

-The FCT Chairman, Association of Master Bakers and Catherers of Nigeria (AMBCN), Mr Ishaq Abdulraheem, lament the issue of multiple taxation from NAFDAC and other regulatory agencies, while calling for enabling environment.
+The FCT chairman, Association of Master Bakers and Caterers of Nigeria (AMBCN), Mr Ishaq Abdulraheem, laments the issue of multiple taxations from NAFDAC and other regulatory agencies, while calling for enabling environment.

 MOST READ